The House passes billions in aid for Ukraine and Israel after months of struggle. Next is the Senate

 “Thank you, America!” he said on X, formerly Twitter.

 The weekend scene presented a striking display of congressional action after months of dysfunction and stalemate fueled by Republicans, who hold the majority but are deeply split over foreign aid, particularly for Ukraine as it fights Russia's invasion.
-Johnson relied on Democratic support to ensure the military and humanitarian package won approval.
+Johnson relied on Democratic support to ensure the military and humanitarian support, with the first major package for Ukraine since December 2022, won approval.

 The morning opened with a somber and serious debate and unusual sense of purpose as Republican and Democratic leaders united to urge quick approval, saying that would ensure the United States supported its allies and remained a leader on the world stage.
 The House's visitor galleries crowded with onlookers.